Sridevi2108/serenova-safe-pathways_ML/README.md

-# 🚶‍♀️ Serenova: Safe Pathways ML
+# 🚶‍♀️ Serenova: Safe Pathways

 **Serenova** is an AI-powered women’s safety application that helps users find safe routes, report incidents, and connect with a supportive community.
 It leverages real-time data and machine learning to provide personalized, reliable safety recommendations.